Services we offer include the following: Scroll down to learn more about each section of our services.

 sufficient enough to resolve their presenting concerns, while others might need continued

-to every other week to less frequent as you progress through your treatment.
+other week to less frequent as you progress through your treatment.

 Career Counseling is also offered to all registered students and is structured to support you in identifying possible career options by exploring your vision, interests, skills, values, and life goals.
 Our staff works to help those undecided about their future, considering a career change, unsure about their major, or worrying about the job market.